playermissile/scrolling_tutorial/index.rst

 .. code-block::

-   ; one page per line, used for course scrolling.
+   ; one page per line, used for coarse scrolling.
 Start visible region ; in middle of each page so it can scroll either right or left immediately ; without having to check for a border dlist_lms_mode4